Editor’s note: A shorter version of this appeared in the Detroit Free Press on February 11, 2018.

 Prior to 1850, the governor appointed members to the University of Michigan’s board of regents.
 Members of the faculty served one year each as president.
 The governor served as the presiding officer of the board while the internal administration of the university was fully subject to legislative control.

-Constitutional provisions for electing UM’s eight-member board of regents was introduced in the 1850 Michigan Constitution (Article XI, Section 10).
+Constitutional provisions for electing UM’s eight-member board of regents were introduced in the 1850 Michigan Constitution (Article XI, Section 10).
 A constitutional amendment in 1862 changed board terms from six to eight years and provided for staggered terms.
 The president of the university and the state superintendent of public instruction both had non-voting seats on the board until the superintendent was removed in the 1963 Constitution.
 (Note: The state superintendent occupied an ex officio position on the governing boards of each state university as means to achieve some degree of integration and coordination across institutions.)

 The 1850 constitution directed the legislature to provide for the establishment of an agricultural school (the first of its kind in America) as soon as practicable and authorized the legislature to make the school a branch of the university.
 The legislature established a state agricultural school in 1855, which until 1861 was under the control of the state board of education.
 From 1861 to 1909 the state board of agriculture, created by the legislature in 1861, was appointed by the governor.
 Constitutional provisions for the election of Michigan State’s board of trustees were introduced in the 1908 Michigan Constitution.